FJXHI/PBO-Squad-ToDo/PBO-Docs/docs/user-guide/functionality.md

 <img src={SwipeActions} alt="swipe_actions" style={{width: 300}}></img>

 Users can also click on an entry, which expands the task and reveals additional information about it.
 Alternatively to the swipe actions, you can select the checkmark or garbage can icons, which appear on an expanded entry, for completion or deletion.
+Note that right now a deleted or completed entry is gone forever and cannot be restored.
+To bring back these entries, you have to recreate them.
+A new feature for [restoring tasks](../outlook#restore-button) is planned but not implemented yet.
 Additionally, entries can be edited by selecting the pencil icon.

 ![entry_expanded](../../static/img/entry_expanded.png)

 ### Searching

 A search bar located at the top of the screen facilitates the search for specific terms within all todo-entries.
-That way even in the Focus Mode you will be able to find other entries, that aren't normally displayed.
+That way even in the Focus Mode, you will be able to find other entries that aren't normally displayed.
 Clearing the search can be achieved by clicking the 'x'-button.
 This will reset the current view back to normal.
-In case of the Focus Mode the top 5 most crucial tasks will be displayed again.
+In case of the Focus Mode, the top 5 most crucial tasks will be displayed again.

 ![searching](../../static/img/searching.png)